contfu/contfu/README.md

 ## On their own infrastructure

-In this case, there can be only one client per account, which is connected to all collections.
+In this case, there can be only one client per user, which is connected to all collections.

 The features included: